-The topic of self-reflection plays a crucial role for your inner team.
-To be able to do this, however, you must first make peace with your inner self. inner child close.
+The theme Self-reflection plays a crucial role for your inner team.
+In order to be able to do this, however, you first have to make peace with your inner child close.
 Here you can find a scientific definition of the term Inner child.

 During childhood, a variety of Beliefs ...and the way you've been shaped.
 If these are of a negative nature, this can block you in your adult life.
 Working with your inner child is therefore an essential part of our Greator coach training.
 In the first part of the training you work on your own issues.
 Here you will already use the tools that you will later need in your coaching practice.

 If you want to help other people as a coach and develop yourself personally at the same time, our training offer is an interesting option for you.
 You work full time or have a family to take care of?
 No problem!
 Since this is an online training, flexibility in terms of time and location is guaranteed at all times.